 Public Health Measures

-Boulder County Public Health (BCPH) is monitoring cases, outbreaks, hospitalization and other metrics and strongly recommends that all individuals 2+ wear masks in all indoor settings regardless of vaccination status.
+Boulder County Public Health (BCPH) is monitoring cases, outbreaks, hospitalization and other metrics and strongly recommends that all individuals 2+ wear masks in all indoor settings regardless of vaccination status during periods of high transmission.
 For more information visit Boulder County Current Status.

 Student Emergency Fund

 The COVID-19 Student Emergency fund closed on March 4, 2022.
 Federal funding provided through the Higher Education Emergency Relief Fund (HEERF) has been exhausted and additional funding for emergencies related to COVID-19 is not expected beyond Spring 2022.

 Students with future emergency needs should reach out to firstname.lastname@example.org.